-- 7. Students are expected to use caution when walking to and from school.
-All students who walk and/or travel by bike must do so directly to and from school; they should not make unnecessary stops between school and home; not talk to strangers; cross all streets carefully and at crosswalks; follow requests of crossing guards and patrols; respect private property; and maintain good behavior. - 8.
-When on the playground, students should be careful while running.
-Students are expected to avoid pushing and shoving, and to refrain from throwing harmful objects. - 9.
-During mealtimes, students are expected to remain in their seats and show respect to all lunchroom supervisors and each other.
+- Students are expected to use caution when walking to and from school.
+All students who walk and/or travel by bike must do so directly to and from school; they should not make unnecessary stops between school and home; not talk to strangers; cross all streets carefully and at crosswalks; follow requests of crossing guards and patrols; respect private property; and maintain good behavior. - When on the playground, students should exercise caution while running.
+Students are expected to avoid inappropriate behavior, such as pushing and shoving, and to refrain from throwing harmful objects. - During mealtimes, students are expected to remain in their seats and show respect to all lunchroom supervisors and each other.
 We expect students to follow proper table manners and courtesies.
 Food should not be removed from the lunchroom.
-Students are expensible for cleaning their own eating area.
+Students are responsible for cleaning their own eating area.